LinneHuang/Tenkiba/README.md

 3. `python a.py`
 4. There you go.
 Say [ Goodbye ] to exit.

+- P.s.
+Yes, `b.py` is another me but meaner.

 ---

 **Q: I have some questions! :/**